You qualify for full Medicare benefits at age 65 or older if:

 If you do not qualify on your own or your spouse's work record

-Provided that you're a U.S. citizen or have been a legal resident for at least five years, you can still get Medicare benefits at age 65 or older by:
+Provided that you're a U.S. citizen or have been a legal resident for at least five years, you can still get full Medicare benefits at age 65 or older by:

 - Paying the same monthly premiums for Part B, which covers doctor visits and other outpatient services, as other enrollees pay.